untool/mixinable/README.md

 ```

 `parallel` returns a `Promise` if one of its implementations does.
 If you want it to always return a `Promise`, i.e. if you can not be sure whether one of your implementations might return one, please use `define.async.parallel`.

+If you want to make sure `parallel` never returns a `Promise`, please use it as `define.sync.parallel` - or, better yet, use it as `define.sync.sequence`, for that is technically correct.

 #### `define.pipe`